MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/dial-voice-reference.md

 - HomePhone (AD) - legacy field
 - OtherTelephone (AD) - legacy field

-It is recommended to avoid using the *HomePhone* and *OtherTelephone* fields due to their legacy status.
-While both fields are currently supported, there may be long-term implications.
+It's recommended to avoid using the *HomePhone* and *OtherTelephone* fields due to their legacy status.
+While both fields are currently supported, there might be long-term implications.

 The required format to enter the extension in the user phone number field can be one of the following formats: